D4nLuck/BaSP-A2022-Etapa-1/README.md

 ## Software

-This software was developed using HTML.
+This software was developed using HTML and CSS.

 ## Instructions

-1. Go to the folder "Semana-01".
+1. Go to the folder "Semana-03".
 2. Open the "index.html" file.

 ### Author